-- Wear a hat with a brim, Long loose clothing, sunglasses etc. - Use an appropriate sun block. - Avoid the mid-day sun. - Avoid dehydration by ensure that you drink copious fluids (nonalcoholic) especially if exercising.
+- · Wear a hat with a brim, long loose clothing, sunglasses etc. - Use an appropriate sun block. - Avoid the mid-day sun. - Avoid dehydration by ensuring that you drink plenty of fluids (non-alcoholic!) especially if exercising or undertaking strenuous work.